 Although you do a solid deep dive into getting started, do you have any tips for new players?

 I still stand by what I say in this video but in a nutshell, as a new player, I suggest starting on Solo/Duo/Trio or low population servers.
 That way you can learn the basics of the game without getting shit on by tryhard players 🙂

 What are some of the big mistakes you keep seeing in-game?
 For instance base vulnerability.

-A couple mistakes around base building I see are backwards walls and people making keys for their doors.
-There’s a softside and hardside to every wall in the game.
+A couple of mistakes around the base building I see are backward walls and people making keys for their doors.
+There’s a soft side and hard side to every wall in the game.
 If you want to know what they look like, check this out on Blootorials.
-Softside walls are weak, and can be broken by tools.
+Softside walls are weak and can be broken by tools.
 Hardside requires explosives.
 Make sure walls leading to your loot room and such are placed appropriately, they should be facing away from the core of your base.
 Some players do not know this, but you don’t need to make keys for your key-locked doors.
 Just hold E and click lock.
 I also explain this in my Key Locks and Wall Placements video, and I believe I mention it in my solo guide as well.

 What’s a big NO in your opinion when it comes to playstyle?